piotrszymaniec/Looty-ref/README.md

 #### Design:
  - [ ] move menu
  - [ ] create help menu/panel
+ - [ ] Solve problem with column selection, other words big soup of mods you can have as columns

+ thus

+ ### User selecting mods/affixes for columns

+ Several problems with that.
+As of current version:
+ * tight space for choosing mods
+ * categories not visible enough and/or eyebaling left for cat. name and right for desired mod and shorthands because of lack of space, often lead to sacrifices in cost of readability.

+Readability has to be improven.
+Random thoughts below.

+left menu with accordion (open/close) with similar categories as of now : General, Defense, i'd do this as parent of resists.

+- General
+  - location
+  - name
+  - rarity
+  - ...
+- Defense
+  - resists
+  - regen
+- Offense
+- ...

+ mockup

  #### Code:
  - [ ] resolve Throtteling errors, using limit headers values